griffio/griffio.github.io/_posts/2025-05-15-More-SqlDelight-UnNest-With-PostgreSql.md

 Initial Support for  [UnNest](https://www.postgresql.org/docs/17/queries-table-expressions.html#QUERIES-TABLEFUNCTIONS) in [SqlDelight](https://github.com/sqldelight/sqldelight/pull/5673) `2.1.0-SNAPSHOT`

 NOTE: Only `unnest` table function is supported

+* UNNEST function that takes one array
+* UNNEST table row function that takes one or more array
+* UNNEST bulk insert, delete and update using arrays

 **Example**